14 Tips For Growing A Healthy Garden

 3. Test and amend your soil

 It's a rare yard that comes with fertile ground ready to plant, so with sterilized tools in hand, it's time to upgrade your soil.
-Savvy Gardening recommends completing a soil test to gain insight regarding its overall fertility and pH levels.
+Complete a soil test to gain insight regarding its overall fertility and pH levels.
 With those results, you'll have a better understanding of which soil amendments will be best.
 Options range from garden center purchases such as peat moss and pre-made compost to debris from your yard like shredded leaves.
 Increasing organic matter, texture, aeration, and moisture retention will go a long in keeping your garden healthy.

 4. Companion plant